jit9/spt3g_software/doc/buildsystem.rst

   CMAKE_BUILD_TYPE
     This can be set to either ``Release`` or ``Debug``.
 Setting it to ``Release`` will cause the compiler to optimize the code more, making it substantially faster at the expense of increased build times and removal of some debugging information.

+  G3TIMESTREAM_DOUBLE_PRECISION
+    If set to ``True``, ``On``, ``1``, or anything else cmake considers true, will cause G3Timestream to use double- instead of single-precision floating point.
+This can reduce round-off error slightly at the expense of doubling RAM usage.

 Adding a Project
 ================